Questions? Call or text anytime πŸ“ž 818-446-9627

 The Weight You're Carrying

 If you're struggling with postpartum mental health while feeling unsupported by your partner, you deserve specialized care from someone who truly understands this unique intersection of challenges.
-Phoenix Health's perinatal mental health therapists are specifically trained to help navigate both your individual healing and your relationship dynamics during this vulnerable time.
+Phoenix Health's perinatal mental health therapists are specifically trained to help address both your individual healing and your relationship dynamics during this vulnerable time.

-The exhaustion is bone-deep β€” an eye-shaking fatigue that makes simple thoughts feel impossible.
+The exhaustion is bone-deep, a fatigue that makes simple thoughts feel impossible.
 You're in a constant state of high alert, worried about the baby's breathing, their feeding, their safety, while also trying to manage a body that feels alien and a mind that won't stop racing.

 You feel like you can't function beyond just keeping the baby alive.